Baviaan/lotro/README.md

 ------------------------------------

 You will need to make a copy of the 'example-config.json' file, name it 'config.json' and specify your configuration values.
+(Windows might complain it doesn't know how to open json files, but simply select to open it with notepad and it'll work fine.)
 See below for a guide how to create a discord bot.

 Config file values:\